deanyan/angularjs-app/README.md

 Given quick prototype purpose, the whole program structure based on AngularJS structure for its great two-way data-binding capabilities, though the function design is clicking ¡®Filter Orders¡± driven, not the default blur-and-change behavior in AnglarJS.
 To view filter-by-change demo, please check [http://code.evaljs.com/app/pretest.html#/filter-by-change](http://code.evaljs.com/app/pretest.html#/filter-by-change).

-For privacy, in terms of credentials, I will remove this app from Heroku, once you finish the page review.

 The page is served by a NodeJS static server and deployed to Heroku.
 The app will last only one month, and added noindex and nofollow meta, to make search engine bypass this page.